owncloud/ocis/tests/ociswrapper/README.md

 ## oCIS Wrapper

-A tool to wraps the oCIS binary and provides a way to re-configure the running oCIS instance.
+A tool that wraps the oCIS binary and provides a way to re-configure the running oCIS instance.

 When run, **ociswrapper** starts an API server that exposes some endpoints to re-configure the oCIS server.